airladon/FigureOne/docs/api/tutorials/morph/morph.md

 Nevertheless, most times it will be better to use a string of shapes to represent a morphing line, as the line will look more natural during the morph.

-The {@link morph} primitive linearly translates all vertices from one location to another.
+The {@link FigureElementPrimitiveMorph} primitive linearly translates all vertices from one location to another.
 If a rectangular line segment's angle changes significantly, the transition between the two states may involve the rectange width temporarily reducing.

 An extreme example is when we change angle by 180º: